What Are the Different Career Paths in Healthcare Analytics?

 Some master’s degree programs also prepare you for advanced certifications that give you distinction in the field and validate your mastery of the subject.
-One popular option is becoming a Certified Health Data Analyst (CHDA), which can help you qualify for higher-level healthcare information jobs.
+One popular option is becoming a Certified Health Data Analyst (CHDA), which can help you qualify for data analysts careers and healthcare information jobs.

 What is the Job Market Like?

-Data analyst careers of all kinds are experiencing a surge of job growth due to our increasingly digital society—healthcare analysts included.
+Data analyst careers of all kinds are experiencing job growth due to our increasingly digital society—healthcare analysts included.
 The switch to digitizing health records over the course of the last decade has amounted to a huge body of data from healthcare facilities.
-As the data continues to grow, so will the job market.
+As the data continues to grow, so too, may the job market2.

 Starting Your Healthcare Analyst Career

-Whether you’re looking to work in a hospital, with the government, or at a business like an insurance company, the first step to all healthcare data analyst careers is education.
-If you’re ready to start your career path and gain experience in the data analytic world, Alliant is an excellent place to start.
+Whether you're looking to work in a hospital, with the government, or at a business like an insurance company, the first step to all healthcare data analyst careers is education.
+If you're ready to start your career path, sharpen your analytical skills and data visualization, and gain experience in the data analytic world, Alliant is an excellent place to start.